Welcome to the launch of our STEM Centre!

 Serving the communities of Barton-upon-Humber and the surrounding villages of North Lincolnshire for over 35 years, Baysgarth School has a proud history.
 A specialist technology college since 2006, it continues to encourage the best from every one of its students.

-September 1995 marked the twentieth anniversary of the introduction of comprehensive education in Barton, when Baysgarth School was founded in 1975.
+September 2015 marked the fortieth anniversary of the introduction of comprehensive education in Barton, when Baysgarth School was founded in 1975.
 It may interest readers to recount events leading up to this.

 In the early decades of the century only elementary education was provided in Barton; any child passing the "scholarship" had to travel to Brigg or elsewhere - the boys to the Grammar School, the girls to the High School for Girls.